 Michelle has been a student of yoga for over 10 years.
 A consistent practice allowed her to see life from an entirely new perspective, find stillness, be mindful, and let go of what wasn’t serving her.
 She is a Yoga Alliance Certified Teacher with additional trainings in Trauma-Informed Yoga.
 In the last 6 years, Michelle has had the honor of teaching powerful humans who have dealt with sexual assault, depression, addiction, PTSD, anxiety, sex trafficking, cancer, incarceration, and much more.
 She now serves on the Executive Board of Prison Yoga Chicago as the Director of Marketing and Development.
 Michelle is passionate about people and finds happiness in inspiring others to open their hearts, find contentment, and reach beyond their perceived limitations.

-Soulivity Editor-in-Chief, Brian Westley Johnson, sat down with MIchelle for a few moments to ask her about her life, including discovering yoga at an early age, and one of her passions, the Chicago Prison Yoga Project.
+Soulivity Editor-in-Chief, Brian Westley Johnson, sat down with MIchelle for a few moments to ask her about her life, including discovering yoga at an early age, and one of her passions, Prison Yoga Chicago.

 BWJ: Thank you.
 Michelle!
 Thank you for being part of Soulivity.
 Thank you for taking the time to do this interview.